Improve Antibiotic Use

 - Improve outpatient antibiotic prescribing by incentivizing providers to follow CDC’s Core Elements of Outpatient Antibiotic Stewardship.

 Download the CDC’s evidence summary that outlines key cost and health information for payers and providers, as well as demonstrated outcomes for the above intervention.

 Explore Implementation Resources

 The following resources can help payers, state officials, and providers to implement high-opportunity interventions aimed at improving antibiotic use.
 Does your state/program have resources to share?
 Send an email to firstname.lastname@example.org.

 See also CDC’s antibiotic prescribing and use web page.

-- CDC Public Health Grand Rounds: Be Antibiotics Aware: Smart Use, Best Care – This video features experts who discuss efforts to measure and improve antibiotic prescribing through stewardship, lessons learned from improving antibiotic use in pediatrics, and what providers and health systems can do to improve use among adults.
+- Public Health Grand Rounds – Be Antibiotics Aware: Smart Use, Best Care – Video features experts who discuss efforts to measure and improve antibiotic prescribing, lessons from improving antibiotic use in pediatrics, and what providers and health systems can do to improve use among adults.
 (CDC, 2018)

-- Antibiotic Prescribing and Use in Doctor’s Offices Communication Materials – These communication materials provide information on antibiotic resistance, and appropriate prescribing and use.
-Target audiences include healthcare professionals, adults, parents of young children, American Indians/Alaska Natives, and Spanish speakers.
+- Antibiotic Prescribing and Use in Doctor’s Offices – Communication materials provide information on antibiotic resistance, and appropriate prescribing and use.
+Audiences include healthcare professionals, adults, parents of children, American Indians/Alaska Natives, and Spanish speakers.
 (CDC, 2018)

 - Alaska Antibiotic Stewardship Survey for Long-Term Care Facilities – Survey can be used to collect details on the status of implementing antibiotic stewardship programs in long-term care facilities.
 (State of Alaska, 2017)